Manimekalai (1959 film): Plot

 Goddess Tivatilakai appears now before Manimekalai and inculcates in her the doctrines of Buddhism.
 Following the instructions of the Goddess, Manimekalai goes around a pond from the middle of which a bowl emerges and places itself on Manaimekalai's outstretched hands.
 This is the Amudhasurabhi (cow of abundance), the cornucopia that would never deplete which will always provide food to alleviate hunger.
 The goddess Tivatilakai also predicts that Bhikshu Aravaṇa Aḍigal in her native town will teach her more.
 Manimekalai then used the mantra which the sea goddess had given her and flies back to Kaveripoompattinam, Manimekalai reunites with Madhavi and narrates to her all that had transpired.

 They meet Sage Aravana Adigal who informs them the history of the mystic Amudhasurabhi and expounds her the Buddha's Teaching and advises her about the nature of life.
 Manimekalai now takes to feeding the poor and needy with her magic bowl.
 The king who had earlier viewed her with suspicion now perceives her innate divinity and agrees to her proposal to turn the prison to a hall of charity where Buddhist monks could meditate and establish a hospice for the poor.

 Udhaya Kumaran continues to pursue Manimekalai, despite her avowed spiritual inclinations to dedicate herself to a religious celibate life.
 In an effort to ward of his unwelcome advances, Manimekalai takes up the form of Kayachandika, an accursed Yaksha.
 Kayachanika's husband Kanjanan believes that Manimekalai is his wife who has been cured of her illness, and when he finds Udhaya Kumaran stalking her, kills him in fury.

 Surmounting several hurdles that come in her way, Manimekalai learns the sacred tenets of various religions and finally takes up the sacred orders of Buddhist nun or Bhikshuni, spending the rest of her life in Kanchipuram and practices to rid herself from the bondage of birth and death and attain Nirvana.

 Cast

 Soundtrack

 The music was composed by G. Ramanathan.
-Lyrics were by Thanjai N. Ramaiah Dass, A. Maruthakasi, Kambadasan and Kannadasan.
 The song "Kanngalin Vennilave" attained popularity.